errorception/cumin/README.md

 cumin
 ======

-A minimal queue implementation backed by [redis](http://redis.io/).
+A minimal queue library for node.js, backed by [redis](http://redis.io/).
 Meant for high-throughput queues.
 Built for graceful shutdown.

 One way to build large applications is to not build large applications at all, and instead split the application into small discrete logical pieces.
 A common way to talk between such micro-applications is to use message queues.